wasay8/ANN-Classification-Customer-Churn/README.md

 - **Label_Encoder_Gender.pkl**: A pickle file containing the label encoder for the 'Gender' feature.
 - **onehot_encoder_geo.pkl**: A pickle file containing the one-hot encoder for the 'Geography' feature.
 - **scaler.pkl**: A pickle file containing the scaler used for feature scaling.
+- **building_model.ipynb**: Jupyter notebook that contains the code for building and training the churn prediction model.
+- **prediction.ipynb**: Jupyter notebook for loading the trained model and making predictions on new data.
 - **requirements.txt**: Contains the list of dependencies and libraries required to run the project.

 ## Setup Instructions